Dessercom

 With employees spread across Quebec and constantly on the move to save lives, Dessercom often conducts organizational surveys to assess positive aspects and areas for improvement.

 A key challenge arises from the fact that field managers possess paramedical expertise but may lack formal management training.
+This gap created an opportunity to build stronger leadership practices across the organization.

 The Solution